-Advisory Base Flood Elevations (ABFEs) - The updated 1-percent-annual-chance stillwater elevations that FEMA developed, following Hurricane Katrina, for coastal parishes in Louisiana and coastal counties in Mississippi (and for coastal communities in New Jersey following Superstorm Sandy) to provide communities with advisory building elevations for use in the reconstruction process.
+Advisory Base Flood Elevations (ABFEs) - The updated 1-percent-annual-chance stillwater elevations that FEMA developed, following Hurricane Katrina, for coastal parishes in Louisiana and coastal counties in Mississippi (and for coastal communities in New Jersey following Superstorm Sandy) to provide communities with advisory building elevations for reference during the reconstruction process.

 Alabama Department of Economic and Community Affairs (ADECA) - The State agency that has primary responsibility for producing flood maps for Alabama communities in support of the NFIP.
-ADECA has entered into a Partnership Agreement with FEMA under the Cooperating Technical Partners Program to produce flood hazard mapping for Baldwin and Mobile Counties.
+ADECA has entered into a Partnership Agreement with FEMA under the Cooperating Technical Partners Program to produce flood hazard mapping for Baldwin and Mobile Counties on the Gulf coast.

-Appeal - The formal objection to proposed flood hazard determinations (i.e., addition or modification of Base Flood Elevations (BFEs), base flood depths, SFHAs, zone designations, and regulatory floodways) submitted by a community official or an owner or lessee of real property within the community during the 90-day appeal period.
-An appeal must be based on data that show the proposed or proposed modified BFEs are scientifically or technically incorrect.
+Appeal - The formal objection to proposed or proposed modified flood hazard determinations (i.e., addition or modification of Base Flood Elevations (BFEs), base flood depths, SFHAs, flood insurance risk zone designations, and/or regulatory floodways) submitted by a community official or an owner or lessee of real property within the community during the 90-day appeal period.
+An appeal must be based on data that show the proposed or proposed modified flood hazard determinations are scientifically or technically incorrect.

 Approved Model - A numerical computer model that has been accepted by FEMA for use in performing new or revised hydrologic or hydraulic analyses for NFIP purposes.
 All accepted models must meet the requirements set forth in Subparagraph 65.6(a)(6) of the NFIP regulations (44 CFR 65.6(a)(6)).

-Approximate Study - A flood hazard study that results in the delineation of floodplain boundaries for the 1-percent-annual-chance (100-year) flood, but does not include the determination of BFEs or flood depths.
+Approximate Study - A flood hazard study that results in the delineation of floodplain boundaries for the 1-percent-annual-chance flood, but does not include the determination of BFEs or base flood depths.

 Area Not Included (ANI) - An area that is excluded from the mapping for a subject community because (1) the area is under the jurisdiction of another community or county and is shown on the mapping for that community or county, or (2) access to the area is limited for security reasons (e.g., military installations).